 Education and Human Development: Kirstine Ritz-Coll, 106 Alison Hall Addition, (302) 831-2396

 Earth, Ocean and Environment: Keeley Powell, 111 Robinson Hall, (302) 831-2841

 Honors Program: Jama Allegretto Lynch, 186 S. College Avenue, (302) 831-1195

 The General Education Initiative (GEI) provides the foundation from which all students have the opportunity to develop to their full potential.
 Students, through participation in the First Year Seminar, Discovery Learning Experiences, Capstones, and their academic coursework, have the opportunity to gain skills and knowledge that will enable them to achieve the UD 10 Goals to Success.
 These goals are designed to prepare students for life in the technologically sophisticated, diverse, highly communicative, and globally integrated world in which they will live and work; and to offer students the opportunity to expand their own horizons, areas of interest, and intellectual development.

 The 10 Goals to Success are found at http://sites.udel.edu/gened/.

-The First Year Experience is the first step in an exciting educational journey that helps students find their place at the University of Delaware and build strong social and academic foundations.
-All first year students (including University Honors Program) at the University are required to participate in a First Year Seminar (FYS).
-The First Year Seminar assists students in adjusting to college life and provides a unique learning experience.
-Students have the opportunity to explore the University of Delaware and learn about those things that are vital to their success.
-For more information see: www.udel.edu/fye.
+All first year students at the University, including those in the University Honors Program, are required to participate in a First Year Seminar (FYS).
+FYS is the beginning of an exciting educational journey.
+It helps students find their place at the University of Delaware and build strong social and academic foundations.
+Students have the opportunity to explore campus and learn about the resources that are vital to their success.
+For more information see: www.udel.edu/fys.

 Discovery Learning Experience (DLE)